ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 <figcaption>Baudrate setting on Older Radios</figcaption>
 </figure>

+### Radio Packet Rate and Baud Rate Requirements

-The 500Hz Packet Rate requires at least 400K Baud Rate setting on the Radio handset.
+#### 500Hz Packet Rate

+- A minimum of 400K Baud Rate setting is required on the radio handset.

+#### F1000 Packet Rate

-The F1000 Packet Rate requires more than 400K Baud Rate setting on the Radio handset.
+- Requires a Baud Rate setting of more than 400K on the radio handset.

+#### Radio Handset Compatibility

-Radios such as the Frsky QX7, X10/S, and X12 will require either the [Crossfire Mod](https://blog.seidel-philipp.de/fixed-inverter-mod-for-tbs-crossfire-and-frsky-qx7/) or the OneBit Sample mode (found just before the ADC Filter setting in EdgeTX System Menu -> Hardware page) if a 400K or higher Baud Rate is desired.
-The Taranis X9D(+) has proven to be finicky even with the default 400K Baud Rate setting (see [Troubleshooting the X9D](../../hardware/x9d-troubleshooting.md)) and could use the OneBit Sample Mode as well.
+- Frsky QX7, X10/S, and X12: [Crossfire Mod](https://blog.seidel-philipp.de/fixed-inverter-mod-for-tbs-crossfire-and-frsky-qx7/) or OneBit Sample mode (found in EdgeTX System Menu -> Hardware page) may be required for 400K or higher Baud Rate setting.
+- Taranis X9D(+): Default 400K Baud Rate setting may not be sufficient and OneBit Sample Mode may be needed.
+(Refer to [Troubleshooting the X9D](../../hardware/x9d-troubleshooting.md) for more information)

 !!! info "Note"
     When Radio Baud Rate is set at 115200, 250Hz will be the maximum Packet Rate you can use.

+#### Module Compatibility

-As this setting also involves the module, it should be noted that you must also consider the type of module you are using with the radio.
-For instance, the R9M 2018 cannot reliably run at 400K Baud Rate setting and will require the [Resistor Mod](../../hardware/inverter-mod.md) first.
-If you can run your Radio Handset at a lower 115200 Baud Rate, then you don't have to do this Mod.
-STM-based modules like the R9M 2019, Ghost, Happymodel ES915TX or the Gen1 No OLED NamimnoRC Flash and Voyager modules can run at 1.87M Baud Rate.
-ESP-based modules like the Happymodel ES24TX, BetaFPV Nano & Micro or the Axisflying Thor can run up-to 3.75M or even 5.25M.
+When adjusting the Baud Rate setting on your radio handset, it's important to take into account the type of module you are using.
+For example, the R9M 2018 may not be able to run at a Baud Rate of 400K, and may require a [Resistor Mod](../../hardware/inverter-mod.md) before it can be used.
+If you can run your radio handset at a lower Baud Rate of 115200, then the mod may not be necessary.

+STM-based modules, such as the R9M 2019, Ghost, Happymodel ES915TX, and the Gen1 No OLED NamimnoRC Flash and Voyager modules, can run at a Baud Rate of 1.87M.
+On the other hand, ESP-based modules, such as the Happymodel ES24TX, BetaFPV Nano & Micro, and the Axisflying Thor, can run up to 3.75M or even 5.25M.

-Be warned though.
-Just because you can doesn't mean you should.
-If you're experiencing constant Telemetry Lost/Recovered even nearby and/or that the Lua Script fails to load properly, then it's a sign your radio and/or module cannot run the selected Baud Rate.
-Lower it down a notch or settle with 400K Baud Rate.
+It's important to note that just because a higher Baud Rate is possible, it doesn't mean it's always the best option.
+If you're experiencing constant Telemetry Lost/Recovered even when in close proximity, or if Lua scripts are failing to load properly, this could be a sign that the selected Baud Rate is not compatible with your radio and/or module.
+In such cases, it may be necessary to lower the Baud Rate down a notch or settle with 400K.

 ### ADC Filter

-The ADC filter is enabled by default in OpenTX and is known to cause issues with RC Command data.
-This can result in "jagged" RC command responses in black box logs, caused by sequential RC packets that have the same command value (which were "smoothed" by the ADC filter).
-We recommend turning the ADC filter OFF in [OpenTX/EdgeTX](https://www.youtube.com/watch?v=ESr2H_EZ89Q).
+The ADC filter is enabled by default in OpenTX, but it can cause problems with RC Command data.
+It can result in "jagged" RC command responses in black box logs because the filter smooths sequential RC packets with the same command value.
+We recommend turning off the ADC filter in [OpenTX/EdgeTX](https://www.youtube.com/watch?v=ESr2H_EZ89Q).

-With EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.
+In EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off), which is useful for Fixed Wing models equipped with PWM receivers connected to slower servos.

 ## Model Setup